Gen1es: Pre-debut: Chuang Asia: Thailand and "Lucky Bell"

-2024–present: Debut with Hourglass
+2024–2026: Group activities

 Preparation for the group's debut with their first extended play (EP) began in May 2024.
 Their debut single, "Hourglass", was released on August 22, preceding the release of their first EP of the same name on September 6.
 The EP had a physical release in China in January 2025.

 On April 6, 2025, during the live finale of Chuang Asia: Season 2, Gen1es debuted and performed their new single "Vroom", with member Qiao Yiyu further announcing that they are working on their next album.
 The single was released on June 21, and will be included in their second EP Gen1.
 The second single from the EP, "Rewrite", was released on July 12.
 Pre-sale for the physical EP began on October 21.

+On February 3, 2026, Ryce announced that Gen1es will be disbanding on February 6.
+The group was initially contracted to last three years till 2027.

 Other ventures

 Endorsements

 In September 2024, Gen1es became the first presenters for the cosmetic brand Tellme Darling by Daring&Co.